sterbini/study-DA/docs/installation/installing_python.md

 !!! warning "Be careful where Python is installed"

-    Note that, if you're from CERN and intend to submit job to HTCondor without using a CVMFS environment or Docker environment, your environment must be available on AFS (i.e. must be installed on AFS).
+    If you're from CERN and intend to submit job to HTCondor without using a CVMFS environment or Docker environment, your environment must be available on AFS (i.e. must be installed on AFS).